revel/revel.github.io/manual/jobs.md

 ## Named schedules

-You can [configure schedules ](appconf.html#Jobs) in your [`app.conf`](appconf.html) file and reference them anywhere.
+You can [configure schedules ](appconf.html#Jobs) in the [`app.conf`](appconf.html) file and reference them anywhere.
-This provides and easy way to reuse, and a useful description for crontab specs.
+This provides an easy way to reuse, and a useful description for crontab specs.

 Here is an example **named cron schedule**, in an [`app.conf`](appconf.html) file: